Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Results and Evaluation

-As shown in~\Cref{fig:isosurfacing}, isosurfacing results of $f$ show the same rotating pattern as volume rendering results in~\Cref{fig:vol_ren}.
-Again, PL gives continuous isosurfaces while SL yields ``dashed'' lines.
-Also, when we increase the isovalue to 0.2, then isosurfaces are mainly concentrated in only a small area that is around the saddle point in the magnetic field in XGC data, which also verifies the correctness of isosurfacing results in~\Cref{fig:isosurfacing}.
+\textbf{Isosurfacing (Inverse Approximation)}.
+As shown in~\Cref{fig:isosurfacing}, isosurfaces show the same rotating pattern as volume rendering results in~\Cref{fig:vol_ren}.
+Again, our method gives continuous isosurfaces while the naive baseline yields ``dashed'' lines.
+Also, when we increase the isovalue to 0.2, then isosurfaces are mainly concentrated in only a small area that is around the saddle point in the magnetic field in ITER data, which also verifies the correctness of isosurfacing results in~\Cref{fig:isosurfacing}.
 In order to show more interesting features such as blobs, well-chosen isovalues are required, which is beyond the scope of this work.